1

 Job description

-• Help inform older adults about programs and services available to assist with long-term care, transportation, nutrition, or other needs as appropriate,
+• Help inform older adults or caretaker about programs and services available to assist with long-term care, transportation, nutrition, or other needs,

 • Keep informed on aging and disability related issues and gather information about available resources and local service providers,

-• Document information within the appropriate systems, and
+• Document consumer information collected from interactions and counseling sessions within the appropriate systems,

-• Other duties as assigned by the CHOICES Intake Program Manager or the Director of Aging and Disability Services.
+• Other duties as assigned by the I&A Program Manager or the Director of Aging and Disability Services.

-Required Technology Skills:Proficiency with Microsoft Office and Adobe Acrobat software is required.
+Required Technology Skills:Proficiency in Microsoft Office and Adobe Acrobat is required.

 Remote Work Flexibility:This is not a remote position.
-The selected candidate will be expected to work onsite on core business days.
-Work from home flexibility is provided, when possible, at the discretion of the Manager.
+The selected candidate will expected to work onsite on core business days.
+Work from home flexibility is provided when possible at the discretion of the Manager.